Top 15 Venture Capital Firms for Information Technology Startups

 14. BlueRun Ventures

-Investment stages: Seed, Early Stage Venture, Late Stage Venture
+Investment stages: Seed, Early Stage, and Late Stage Venture

 Founded: 1998

-Notable portfolio companies: Waze (acquired by Google), PayPal, Coupa Software, Hello Heart
+Notable portfolio companies: Waze (acquired by Google), PayPal (IPO), Coupa Software (acquired by Thoma Bravo)

 Portfolio size: 218 investments